pintergreg/software-engineering/lectures/02_scrum.md

     - therefore, they should share the same product goal, product backlog, and product owner

-## SCRUM teams are cross-functional
+## scrum teams are cross-functional

 ![](figures/cross_functional.drawio.svg){width=500}